citypay/citypay-paylink-wordpress/wp-content/plugins/citypay-paylink-wordpress/readme.txt

 PayForm WP plugin thereby providing the context for configuration, display and processing of the payment processing forms.

-== PayForm active short codes ==
+## PayForm active short codes

+### On page load

 `[citypay-payform-on-page-load]`, and `[/citypay-payform-on-page-load]`:
 indicates the actions to be performed by Wordpress on initial loading the page.

+### Display

-`[citypay-payform-display /]`: instructs Wordpress to display the PayForm in the relevant action.
-The text to be used for the submit button is, by default 'XXXXX'; however, this may be overridden by specifying a the `submit` attribute of the short code as follows -
+`[citypay-payform-display /]`: instructs Wordpress to display the payment initiating form in the relevant action.
+The text to be used for the submit button is specified using the `submit` shortcode attribute as follows -

     [citypay-payform-display submit="Pay this invoice" /]

+### On redirect success

 `[citypay-payform-on-redirect-success]`, and
 `[/citypay-payform-on-redirect-success]`: indicates the action to be performed by Wordpress on payment processing being completed successfully.

+### On redirect failure

 `[citypay-payform-on-redirect-failure]`, and
 `[/citypay-payform-on-redirect-failure]`: indicates the action to be performed by Wordpress on failure of the payment process.

+### On redirect cancel

 `[citypay-payform-on-redirect-cancel]`, and
 `[/citypay-payform-on-redirect-cancel]`: indicates the action to be performed by Wordpress on cancellation of the payment process.

+### On error

 `[citypay-payform-on-error]`, and `[/citypay-payform-on-error]`: indicates the action to be performed by Wordpress on the occurrence of an error.

-== PayForm configuration short codes ==
+## PayForm configuration short codes

+### Text fields

 `[citypay-payform-field]`, and `[/citypay-payform-field]`: enables configuration of the various text-based PayForm fields by reference to the following shortcode attributes -

-    `label`: specifies the text to be generated by Wordpress for the relevant field.
+`label`: specifies the text to be generated by Wordpress for the relevant
+    field.

-    `name`: specifies the name of the field which is used to identify the value in the context of the form submitted to Wordpress on submission of the PayForm.
+`name`: specifies the name of the field which is used to identify the
+    value in the context of the form submitted to Wordpress on submission of the PayForm.

-    `order`: specifies the order of the field on the PayForm generated by Wordpress.
+`order`: specifies the order of the field on the PayForm generated by

-    `placeholder`: specifies the text, if any, to be generated as a placeholder for the relevant PayForm field.

-    `pattern`: specifies the pattern, if any, that the value submitted by the visitor must conform with prior to being referred to the CityPay PayLink hosted payment form.

-    `type`: provides one of the following values `customer-name`, `email-address`, `identifier` and `text` representing the type of the relevant field, thereby guiding processing.

-    `id`: specifies the identifier, if any, for the HTML form input field generated by Wordpress for the relevant field to enable cross-referencing and automation by, for example and only if necessary, JavaScript scripts deployed through supplementary
     Wordpress.

+`placeholder`: specifies the text, if any, to be generated as a placeholder
+    for the relevant PayForm field.

+`pattern`: specifies the pattern, if any, that the value submitted by
+    the visitor must conform with prior to being referred to the CityPay PayLink hosted payment form.

+`type`: provides one of the following values `customer-name`,
+    `email-address`, `identifier` and `text` representing the type of the relevant field, thereby guiding processing.

+`id`: specifies the identifier, if any, for the HTML form input field
+    generated by Wordpress for the relevant field to enable cross-referencing and automation by, for example and only if necessary, JavaScript scripts deployed through supplementary
+    Wordpress.

-    `passthrough`: a boolean value indicating that the value submitted by the visitor should be passed to the CityPay PayLink hosted payment form as a PayLink 'custom parameter' using a hidden field.
+`passthrough`: a boolean value indicating that the value submitted by the
+    visitor should be passed to the CityPay PayLink hosted payment form as a PayLink 'custom parameter' using a hidden field.

+### Amount fields

 `[citypay-payform-amount-field]`, and `[/citypay-payform-amount-field]`:
 enables configuration of a currency amount-based PayForm field by reference to the following shortcode attributes -

-    `id`: specifies the identifier, if any, for the HTML form input field generated by Wordpress for the relevant field to enable cross-referencing and automation by, for example and only if necessary, JavaScript scripts deployed through supplementary
+`id`: specifies the identifier, if any, for the HTML form input field
+    generated by Wordpress for the relevant field to enable cross-referencing and automation by, for example and only if necessary, JavaScript scripts deployed through supplementary
     Wordpress.

-    `label`: specifies the text to be generated by Wordpress for the relevant field.
+`label`: specifies the text to be generated by Wordpress for the relevant
+    field.

-    `maximum`: specifies the maximum amount for which the prospective transaction is to be processed, thereby enabling the PayForm to decline transactions the exceed floor limits, or may erroneous.
+`maximum`: specifies the maximum amount for which the prospective
+    transaction is to be processed, thereby enabling the PayForm to decline transactions the exceed floor limits, or may erroneous.

-    `minimum`: specifies the minimum amount for which the prospective transaction is to be processed, thereby enabling the PayForm to decline low value transactions that fall below an economic value to handle electronically.
+`minimum`: specifies the minimum amount for which the prospective
+    transaction is to be processed, thereby enabling the PayForm to decline low value transactions that fall below an economic value to handle electronically.

-    `name`: specifies the name of the field which is used to identify the value in the context of the form submitted to Wordpress on submission of the PayForm.
+`name`: specifies the name of the field which is used to identify the
+    value in the context of the form submitted to Wordpress on submission of the PayForm.

-    `order`: specifies the order of the field on the PayForm generated by Wordpress.
+`order`: specifies the order of the field on the PayForm generated by
+    Wordpress.

+### Checkbox fields

 [citypay-payform-checkbox-field]`, and `[/citypay-payform-checkbox-field]`:
 enables configuration of a checkbox-based PayForm field by reference to the following shortcode attributes -

-    `id`: specifies the identifier, if any, for the HTML form input field generated by Wordpress for the relevant field to enable cross-referencing and automation by, for example and only if necessary, JavaScript scripts deployed through supplementary
+`id`: specifies the identifier, if any, for the HTML form input field
+    generated by Wordpress for the relevant field to enable cross-referencing and automation by, for example and only if necessary, JavaScript scripts deployed through supplementary
     Wordpress.

-    `name`: specifies the name of the field which is used to identify the value in the context of the form submitted to Wordpress on submission of the PayForm.
+`name`: specifies the name of the field which is used to identify the
+    value in the context of the form submitted to Wordpress on submission of the PayForm.

-    `type`: provides one of the following values `accept-terms-and-conditions`, and `checkbox` representing the type of the relevant check-box field, thereby guiding processing.
+`type`: provides one of the following values `accept-terms-and-conditions`,
+    and `checkbox` representing the type of the relevant check-box field, thereby guiding processing.

     `accept-terms-and-conditions`

     A checkbox field with the type set to `accept-terms-and-conditions`, is a special checkbox that prevents onward processing of the PayForm if the visitor is unwilling to accede to the merchant's terms and conditions in connection with the payment.
 This step is typically required by acquirers to avoid unnecessary charge-back disputes.

-    `order`: specifies the order of the field on the PayForm generated by Wordpress.
+`order`: specifies the order of the field on the PayForm generated by
+    Wordpress.

+### Error messages

 `[error-message]` and `[/error-message]`: enables configuration of the error
     messages associated with particular field-based error events.
 The error